le-doux/bitsy/docs/docs/tools/gamedata/index.md

 # Game Data

-:::info Warning!
+:::caution
 Editing your game data directly may result in the game becoming unplayable or having unwanted effects.
 :::

 ## Description